-At NHS Digital, we collect personal information for two main reasons:
+At NDRS, we collect personal information for two main reasons:

-- because of our official role as the safe haven for patient data in England
+- because of our official role as the National Disease Registration Service

-You can read more about our role in health and care, and why we collect personal information from medical records.
-Those pages contain important information on your choices about your confidential patient information.
+You can read more about our role in health and care, and why we collect personal health information to improve patient outcomes.

-This page is about the personal information we may collect about you as part of our normal business.
+This page is about the personal information we may collect about you as part of our routine business.
 We want you to understand why we hold and process this information, and your choices.

 We always collect, hold and process information securely and legally.